UP PEN DOWN

 - Gerrit Noordzij, The Stroke — theory of writing, Hyphen Press, 2006

-- Of the Just Shaping of Letters by Albrecht Dürer, traduction anglaise à partir de la version latine de Underweysung der Messung mit dem Zirckel und Richtscheyt, livre III
+- Of the Just Shaping of Letters, Albrecht Dürer, traduction anglaise à partir de la version latine de Underweysung der Messung mit dem Zirckel und Richtscheyt, livre III

 - Drumming, Anne Teresa De Keersmaeker / Rosas & Ictus